-Jeremy Sladovnik opened The Silver Ballroom on April 1.
-Situated in downtown Wyandotte right next door to his popular Joe’s Hamburgers eatery, this cozy place is packed with 12 total pinball, video game and Skee-Ball machines, complete with shiny red booths and small entrees and appetizers for tiny tummies.
+Jeremy Sladovnik opened his business on April 1, 2017.
+Situated in downtown Wyandotte right next door to his popular Joe’s Hamburgers eatery, this cozy place is packed with a dozen pinball, video game and Skee-Ball machines, complete with shiny red booths and small entrees and appetizers for tiny tummies.

-You might also spot his own kids – son Rocket, 6, and daughter Poppy, 3 (his “little Pop Rocks”) – hanging out or helping “clean” the restaurant.
+You might also spot his own kids – son Rocket and daughter Poppy (his “little Pop Rocks”), who were 6 and 3 at the time The Silver Ballroom opened – hanging out or helping “clean” the restaurant.

 Business is definitely a family affair.
 Joe’s, opened in 2009, is named after his grandfather, Joe Kuzia, who’s also a regular.
 And his wife, Jaime, owns a salon down the street.
 She also came up with the arcade theme.